Lagrangian discretization of variational mean field games: Numerics

-\end{proof} \begin{rmk} $F_{\epsilon,\mu}$ being a concave function, this proposition is another way to show the optimality condition $\int_{\Lag{i}{y}{\phi}}(f^*)'\left(\phi_i-\frac{\norm{x-y_i}^2}{2\epsilon_N}\right)dx=\frac{1}{N}$ for every i, that we claimed earlier.
-Note also, although this is beyond the scopes of this paper, that this expression is differentiable one more time (in $\phi$), using the co-area formula.
-The resulting Hessian is invertible when the Laguerre cells associated to the weights do not have zero mass.
-This encourages the use of Newton-type algorithm similarly to what is done in semi-discrete optimal transport to find the optimal weights.
+This last inequality implies that for every $\Psi\in\R^N$, where we recall that "$\partial^+$" denotes the supergradient of the concave function $\mathcal{F}_{\epsilon,Y}$.
+This is a sufficient condition for $\mathcal{F}_{\epsilon,Y}$ to be concave.
+Finally, $(f^*)'$ defines a continuous function on $\R$, except on an at most countable set of real numbers, and the level set of $x\mapsto \phi_i-\frac{||x-y_i||^2}{2\epsilon}$ are negligible, as are the boundaries of the Laguerre cells.
+By dominated convergence, \eqref{eq:supergradient} constitutes a continuous choice of supergradients for $\mathcal{F}_{\epsilon,Y}$ and therefore, this function is $\mathcal{C}^1$ with the partial derivatives that we claimed.\qedhere \end{proof} \begin{rmk} With $\mathcal{F}_{\epsilon,Y}$ being a concave function, this proposition is another way to show the optimality condition \textbf{\emph{(Area)}} on the masses of the Laguerre cells.
+Note also, although this reaches beyond the scope of this paper, that this expression is differentiable one more with respect to the weights $\Phi$ (the precise expressions can be found, using Lemma 1.1 of \cite{degournay:hal-01721681}), formally or for smooth $f$.
+The resulting Hessian is invertible when the Laguerre cells associated to the weights have positive mass, in some sense.
+These remarks encourage the use of a damped Newton algorithm similarly to what is done in \cite{kitagawa2016convergence} in order to approximate semi-discrete optimal transport.

-These expressions are very reminiscent of those obtained by Bourne, Wirth and Schmitzer in \cite{Bourne2018SemidiscreteUO} for unbalanced semi-discrete optimal transport.
+These expressions are very reminiscent of those obtained by Bourne, Schmitzer and Wirth in \cite{Bourne2018SemidiscreteUO} for unbalanced semi-discrete optimal transport.
 Here, our congestion penalization plays the role of the mass discrepancy penalization between our discrete measure $\mu$ and the Lebesgue measure on $\Omega$, which does not have mass 1 under the assumptions of proposition \ref{prop:opti_semid}.
 This suggests that one could rewrite $F_\epsilon$ as an unbalanced transport problem between these measures. \end{rmk}